No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 - Always terminate line with a semicolon in TypeScript and JavaScript files
 - The maximum length of a line in TypeScript and JavaScript files: 100 characters
+- The maximum length of a line in a MarkDown file SHOULD be 80.
+This limit is not enforced by a linter and some exceptions are acceptable.

 The code style guidelines for TypeScript, JavaScript and YAML files are enforced by a linter.
 Run the linter using the following command: